bozzbet/rvsc/README.md

 curl -o- -k https://raw.githubusercontent.com/bozzbet/rvsc/mcvrsc/install-termux.sh | bash
 ```

-For easy access on phones:
+For quick access on phones:
 ![install.sh](QR/mcvim_install.png) (To be updated.....)

 After the installation, you need to update the config.json: